-- Electrical excitability - Inspired by the work of (Hodgkin and Huxley, 1952) on the squid axon, the large internodal - 327 cells of Chara emerged as an excellent experimental system for electrophysiological studies on - plant excitability the "Green Axon" (Beilby, 2007).
-On a slower time scale (1000x), the - internodal cells fire action potentials (APs) in response to such as depolarization, light, heat - shock, injury or touch.
-The C. braunii genome encodes several putative Touch/Mechano- - Sensitive (MS) channels: two members of the MscS-like (MSL) family, as well as an ortholog - of the eukaryote specific Piezo-type channel.
-The negative resting potential (up to -250 mV) - across the plasma membrane is generated by the P-type H+-ATPases, encoded in the C. braunii - genome (Table S1R).
-Ca2+ and Cl- contribute to the depolarizing phase of the Chara AP, while - K+ efflux shapes the AP repolarization phase as in animals.
+excitability: the "Green Axon" (Beilby, 2007).
+On a slower timescale (1000×), the internodal cells fire action potentials (APs) in response to such stimuli as depolarization, light, heat shock, injury, or touch.
+The C. braunii genome encodes several putative touch/mechano-sensitive (MS) channels: two members of the MscS-like (MSL) family, as well as an ortholog of the eukaryote-specific Piezo-type channel.
+The negative resting potential (up to -250 mV) across the plasma membrane is generated by the P-type H+-ATPases, encoded in the C. braunii genome (Table S1R).
+Ca2+ and Cl- contribute to the depolarizing phase of the Chara AP, while K+ efflux shapes the AP repolarization phase as in animals.
 No animal-like voltage-gated Na+ or Ca2+ channels were identified, but a single ALMT-type anion channel gene is present in C. braunii.
-The anion channel in Chara is Ca2+-activated and voltage sensitive, so an Anoctamin-like channel poses another possibility.
-A Shaker-type, voltage-gated K+ channel in C. braunii genome probably mediates the depolarization-activated potassium efflux of the AP repolarization phase.
-The C. braunii habit of long internodal cells might require long distance electrical signaling (Beilby, 2015) enabled by its peculiar set of ion channels.
+The anion channel in Chara is Ca2+ activated and voltage sensitive, so an Anoctamin-like channel poses another possibility.
+A Shaker-type, voltage-gated K+ channel in the C. braunii genome probably mediates the depolarization-activated potassium efflux of the AP repolarization phase.
+The C. braunii habit of long internodal cells might require long-distance electrical signaling (Beilby, 2015) enabled by its peculiar set of ion channels.
 The similarities or differences of C. braunii AP, as compared to flowering plants, are yet to be established.

-Sensing of biotic interaction and microbiome
+Sensing of Biotic Interaction and Microbiome

-Land plants harbor a large number of LysM receptor-like kinases (RLK) involved in the perception of chitin-based signals produced by pathogenic and beneficial microorganisms.
-One member of this family has been described in charophytic algae suggesting either an inability to discriminate microorganisms or an alternative system to do so (Delaux et al., 2015).
-The C. braunii genome revealed the presence of seven LysM-RLKs (Fig. 5C; Data S1N) that expanded independently of land plant LysM-RLKs.
-This expansion may reflect an adaptation of C. braunii to an extended range of interacting microorganisms (co-cultured bacteria: Table S1T, S1U).
+Land plants harbor a large number of LysM receptor-like kinases (RLKs) involved in the perception of chitin-based signals produced by pathogenic and beneficial microorganisms.
+One member of this family has been described in charophytic algae, suggesting either an inability to discriminate microorganisms or an alternative system to do so (Delaux et al., 2015).
+The C. braunii genome revealed the presence of seven LysM-RLKs (Figure 5C and Data S1N) that expanded independently of land plant LysM-RLKs.
+This expansion may reflect an adaptation of C. braunii to an extended range of interacting microorganisms (co-cultured bacteria: Tables S1T and S1U).
 This is noteworthy given that many have failed to axenically cultivate Charophyceae, raising the possibility that growth may be dependent on microbiotic commensalism or mutualism.

-Sexual reproduction and the ROS network
+Sexual Reproduction and the ROS Network

-To analyze reproductive mechanisms, transcriptomes of antheridia, oogonia and zygotes were generated (Fig. 5/6, Fig. S6, Table S2 & S3).
-For antheridia, the data demonstrate that cell motility is up-regulated as expected (Fig. 5D; Fig. S6A).
+To analyze reproductive mechanisms, transcriptomes of antheridia, oogonia, and zygotes were generated (Figures 5, 6, and S6 and Tables S2 and S3).
+For antheridia, the data demonstrate that cell motility is upregulated as expected (Figures 5D and S6A).
 Of 949 differentially expressed genes (DEGs) upregulated in antheridia, 49 encode proteins harboring dynein heavy chains.
-Dynein-mediated transport is employed in flagellate cells such as spermatozoids and was lost during land plant evolution, concomitant with the loss of motile cells (Rensing et al., 2008).
+Dynein-mediated transport is employed in flagellate cells, such as spermatozoids, and was lost during land plant evolution, concomitant with the loss of motile cells (Rensing et al., 2008).
 22 of 302 trihelix TFs are expressed in reproductive tissues.
-Of those, 9 are expressed in all three tissues, 5 specifically in antheridia, 7 in oogonia and antheridia, and 1 specifically in the zygote (Fig. S4B).
+Of those, 9 are expressed in all three tissues, with 5 specifically in antheridia, 7 in oogonia and antheridia, and 1 specifically in the zygote (Figure S5B).
 This expression profile may suggest a possible role for these genes in sexual reproduction, in particular in antheridia.
-Transcripts of a HMG TR and a RWP-RK TF also specifically accumulated in antheridia.
-Members of these families were shown to be involved in mating in fungi (Barve et al., 2003) and gamete differentiation in C. reinhardtii (Lin and Goodenough, 2007), and the single RWP-RK TF in M. polymorpha keeps egg cells quiescent in the absence of fertilization (Rovekamp et al., 2016).
+Transcripts of a high-mobility group (HMG) TR and a RWP-RK TF also specifically accumulated in antheridia.
+Members of these families were shown to be involved in mating in fungi (Barve et al., 2003) and gamete differentiation in C. reinhardtii (Lin and Goodenough, 2007), and the single RWP-RK TF in M. polymorpha keeps egg cells quiescent in the absence of fertilization (Rövekamp et al., 2016).